-Veterans Administration rules require that the College interrupt training and report the names of veterans who are placed on scholastic suspension and those who are not making satisfactory progress.
+The Department of Veterans Affairs requires that the College interrupt training and report the names of veterans who are placed on academic suspension and those who are not making satisfactory progress.

-A veteran who applies for admission to Grayson College must submit official transcripts from all previous colleges attended.
-If any such credit earned is applicable toward the degree plan of the student, it will be approved by the appropriate academic dean.
+A veteran who applies for admission to Grayson College must submit official transcripts from all previous colleges attended, including the Joint Service Transcript.
+If any credits earned are applicable toward the degree plan of the student, they will be approved by the appropriate academic dean.